apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 Adding dependencies between decorated and traditional tasks
 -----------------------------------------------------------
 The above tutorial shows how to create dependencies between TaskFlow functions.
-However, dependencies can also be set between traditional tasks (such as :class:`~airflow.providers.standard.core.operators.bash.BashOperator` or :class:`~airflow.sensors.filesystem.FileSensor`) and TaskFlow functions.
+However, dependencies can also be set between traditional tasks (such as :class:`~airflow.providers.standard.operators.bash.BashOperator` or :class:`~airflow.sensors.filesystem.FileSensor`) and TaskFlow functions.

 Building this dependency is shown in the code below: